Proving programs terminate using well orderings, Ramsey Theory, and Matrices: Another Proof Using Matrices and Ramsey's Theorem

-Is there an example of a program where the matrices have a product that has no negative on the diagonal, yet by Theorem~\ref{th:matrixw} terminates?
-Yes!
-Ben-Amram has provided us with an example and has allowed us to place it in the appendix of this paper.
+One can show that every computation of Program~\ramsey terminates using the original matrices $2\times 2$ matrices $C_1, C_2$.
+Ben-Amram has done this and has allowed us to place his proof in the appendix of this paper.